sahilrms/EJS-Node-login/README.md

-Certainly!
-Here's a revised version of the text formatted as a `README.md` file for your GitHub project.
-I've added some additional sections to provide more context and information:

----

 # Assignment Project

 This project is a small assignment implemented using EJS, Express.js, Node.js, and MySQL.
 It allows users to create new accounts and sign in using email and password credentials.